mdxng/gio/docs/technical-docs/app-structure.md

 ## Home Calendar View

-This is the main Page of the Web application, it includes a navigation bar to navigate to the different pages e.g Setting page, a side panel for the friendslist and the main fucntion the calendar.
+This is the main Page of the Web application, it includes a navigation bar to navigate to the different pages e.g Setting page, a side panel for the friendslist and the main function the calendar.

 <img width="530" alt="GIO Home Screen" src="https://github.com/mdxng/gio/blob/main/docs/assets/images/APP%20images/GIO%20Home%20Screen.png?raw=true">

 ## Create Event
 Create Event contains the title of the event, date and time selection for the event.
-User can add a Checklist and leave a comment.
+User can add a checklist and leave a comment.

 <img width="530" alt="GIO Event Screen" src="https://github.com/mdxng/gio/blob/main/docs/assets/images/APP%20images/GIO%20Event%20Screen.png?raw=true">

 ## Friendslist

 The side panel features the list of added friends from the user.
-The friend is displayed as their username and their User ID.
-Users can add a friend, by entering their friends User ID and add them with the add button.
+The friend is displayed in form of their username and their UserID.
+Users can add a friend, by entering their friends UserID and add them with the add button.

 <img width="530" alt="GIO Friendslist Screen" src="https://github.com/mdxng/gio/blob/main/docs/assets/images/APP%20images/GIOFriendslist.png?raw=true">

 ## Settings

-The Setting screen shows  n editable porfile picture, the users User-ID, Username, users current password and a Button to chnage the password.
+The Setting screen shows  an editable porfile picture, the users UserID, Username, users current password and a button to chnage the password.
 With the "Change Password" button a small pop up window opens where the user can change their current password for a new password.